FullstackSoftwareInnovations/virtual-spreadsheet/README.md

 ### firstRowHeaders: boolean (optional)
 If true, the first row will be used as column headers instead of data

-### rowFilter = function(row, rowIndex, columnIndices) => predicate()
+### rowFilter = function(row, rowIndex, columnIndices) => boolean
 Applied to rows in the table.
-Will filter out the row if predicate returns false If using the draggableColumns prop, use the columnIndices[targetIndex] to index the row inside of your predicate.
+Will filter out the row if boolean is false.
+If using the draggableColumns prop, use the index = columnIndices[UIColIndex] to index the row inside of your rowFilter function.
 This will ensure the correct column is used in the filter criteria if user has moved the columns.

 ### draggableColumns: boolean (default: false)
 If true, the column headers can be dragged to re-order them